 “The BlackTail menu is incredibly complex in concept and detail but hopefully quite simplistic in effect,” says Ryan.
 “Outside of the drinks, I genuinely believe no drinks menu in history has received the level of consideration that this menu has.
 The overarching BlackTail project was a nine-month labor of love.”

 I’ve been to BlackTail a lot recently, mostly in the name of researching this article.
-On one early visit, I was sat directly in front of Vose in the middle of the bar, an imposing mural of Columbus by John Vanderlyn looking down on me.
+On one early visit, I was sat directly in front of Vose in the middle of the bar.
 Under the whirring fans and fake palms, I am supposed to feel like I’m in Cuba, if only for a fleeting moment—or as long as it takes me to slurp down all three Daiquiri incarnations on the menu02.

 All the Daiquiris, for the record, are wonderfully balanced and don’t resemble some of the sad, saccharine versions to be found in their Cuban homeland.
 They’re all shaken and have remarkable freshness from using the sous vide method to infuse both the house-made flavored syrups and the base spirits.